12 Best Wood for Shelves: Pros and Cons of Each

 • Tigerwood: Janka hardness rating of 1220 with a weight capacity of 50 lbs.

-What Is The Cheapest Lumber for Shelves?
+What Is The Cheapest Wood To Use For Shelves?

 Bathroom with floating shelves, sink, tile wall and window

 If you have a tight budget, you still have a chance for wooden shelves but your options are quite limited.
-If using solid wood for making bookshelves is beyond your budget, there are many inexpensive kinds of timber that you can use such as hardwood plywood.
+If using solid lumber for making bookshelves is beyond your budget, there are many inexpensive kinds of timber that you can use such as hardwood plywood.

 These are made from slices of lumber from pine, oak, cherry, maple, or poplar that are put together using glue to reach a certain thickness.
-They are cheaper than solid wood but they feature the same color and grain structure.
+They are cheaper than solid lumber but they feature the same color and grain structure.

 When using plywood for shelves, use those with ¾ inch thickness.
 Some of the cheapest solid wood options you can use for your shelves are the following: